Al-Sad/DroneRF/README.md

-This repository contains all MATLAB and Python codes utilized for Drones Detection and Identification (DDI) using their RF signals.
+This repository contains all MATLAB, Python and LabView codes utilized for Drones Detection and Identification (DDI) using their RF signals.

 Drones raw RF database can be downloaded using the following link: